-Mary V. Mason, M.D., MBA, FACP
+Mary V. Mason, MD, MBA, FACP

-In addition to her responsibilities with Envolve, Dr. Mason serves on the Board of Oasis, a non-profit educational organization that promotes healthy aging, and the Girl Scouts of Eastern Missouri.
+In addition to her responsibilities with Envolve, Mason serves on the Board of Oasis, a non-profit educational organization that promotes healthy aging, and the Girl Scouts of Eastern Missouri.
 She is active with the Little Medical School, an after-school program designed for elementary-aged students to encourage them to consider careers in medicine.
-She is a clinical instructor of Health Policy at the Washington University School of Medicine and an adjunct professor at the John Olin Business School.
-Dr. Mason is a member of the Leadership Council at the University of Missouri – St. Louis College of Nursing and the National Council for Washington University Institute for Health.
+She is a clinical instructor of health policy at the Washington University School of Medicine and an adjunct professor at the John Olin Business School.
+Mason is a member of the Leadership Council at the University of Missouri – St. Louis College of Nursing and the National Council for Washington University Institute for Health.
 Additionally, she is a volunteer physician at Casa de Salud, a healthcare clinic for uninsured and underinsured St. Louis area immigrants.

-She has been recognized as a member of the 2008 class of 40 under 40 and the 2016 Most Influential Business Women by the St. Louis Business Journal.
+She has been recognized as a member of the 2008 class of “40 under 40” and the 2016 Most Influential Business Women by the St. Louis Business Journal.

 Mason earned her bachelor’s degree in bioengineering at the University of Illinois and her medical and master’s in business administration degrees from Washington University.
 She completed clinical training at the Washington University School of Medicine and Barnes-Jewish Hospital, where she was chief resident for the Department of Medicine.
 She is board-certified in internal medicine, a fellow of the American College of Physicians, and a member of Alpha Omega Alpha Medical Honorary Society.